IPS-Eye-White

 Deductive Vs. Inductive Logic

 Deductive reasoning, also called a priori (prior to examining the facts), starts with the cause and reasons to the effect.
-For example, if someone has an a priori commitment to naturalism (the idea that nothing exists beyond the natural world) they will not believe miracles or prophecy are possible, since neither can be a result of natural, or physical laws.
+For example, if someone has an a priori commitment to naturalism (the idea that nothing exists beyond the natural world) they will not believe miracles or prophecy are possible because neither can be a result of natural or physical laws.
 Thus, they will endeavor to explain away anything that smacks of the supernatural as a 'coincidence' or 'misinterpretation' etc.

 Inductive reasoning, called a posteriori (after seeing the evidence), works the opposite way.
 It starts with the effects and attempts to find the cause.
 In contrast to deductive reasoning, a person will look at a miracle or fulfilled prophecy and attempt to find who or what could have accomplished such a thing.